Search this Site:

 • Management of change.

-4. EAL Programme
+5. EAL Programme

-• Supporting Advanced EAL students
+Supporting EAL students at proficiency scale A

-5. Presentation Skills
+6. Presentation Skills

-has worked in the media and corporate world for the majority of her career.
+This is a session delivered by Clare Kissane, who has worked in the media and corporate world for the majority of her career.
 She has 15 years of coaching, facilitating, and training clients to build their confidence and hone their presentation skills to help ensure they each stand out from the crowd.

 This one-off workshop focuses on presentation techniques for influence and persuasion.
 The course is for those who want to increase their presence and impact in a team environment or with students; those who want to be more assertive and confident in their day-to-day work.

-6. Providing High Quality in Class Support
+7. Providing High Quality in Class Support